TGAC/COPO-documentation/help/faq.rst

    .. seealso::

-      * :ref:`What are the steps for submitting sample metadata in COPO and ensuring it appears in public repositories? <faq-samples-submission-public-availability>` :abbr:`FAQ (Frequently Asked Question)`
+      * :ref:`What are the steps for submitting sample metadata in COPO and ensure it appears in public repositories? <faq-samples-submission-public-availability>` :abbr:`FAQ (Frequently Asked Question)`
       * :ref:`Releasing Profiles (Studies) <releasing-profiles>` i.e. making genomic metadata public after submission in COPO in public repositories
       * :ref:`faq-genomic-metadata-submission-types` :abbr:`FAQ (Frequently Asked Question)` for guidance on the types of genomic metadata